Legal obligations of beekeepers

 • protect hives from neglect or exposure.

-Some of the new requirements apply to all beekeepers while others apply only to beekeepers with 50 or more hives because of the increased biosecurity risks.
+Some requirements apply to all beekeepers while others apply only to beekeepers with 50 or more hives because of the increased biosecurity risks.

-Commercial beekeepers with more than 50 hives also need to:
+Commercial beekeepers with 50 or more hives also need to:

 • demonstrate adequate knowledge to identify and manage bee pests and diseases